 5.1.1 - Changes to a Business Entity

 Each independent business owner must immediately notify VIMA of any changes to the type of business entity they utilize in operating their VIMA business, and the addition or removal of business independent business owners.
 A VIMA business may change its status under the same sponsor from an individual to a partnership, corporation or trust, or from one type of entity to another.
 Members of the entity are jointly and severally liable for any indebtedness or other obligation to VIMA.

 To protect the integrity of all marketing organizations and safeguard the hard work of all independent business owners, VIMA rarely allows changes in sponsorship, with the rare exception of direct line changes (meaning placement is not affected).
 A direct line change request must be made by submitting a completed Sponsor Change Request Form within a seven (7) day period from the date of enrollment, and must come from the current listed sponsor.

 5.1.3 - Change Of Placement

 A request for change of placement must be submitted within seven (7) days of the date of enrollment and must be requested by the current listed sponsor.
-An Associate can only be moved inside of the same sponsor’s organization.
-If approved, an Associate is placed in the first available open bottom position on the date that the change is made.
-Associates who have earned commissions or achieved rank are not eligible for placement changes.
+An independent business owner can only be moved inside of the same sponsor’s organization.
+If approved, an independent business owner is placed in the first available open bottom position on the date that the change is made.
+Independent business owners who have earned commissions or achieved rank are not eligible for placement changes.
 Please note that decisions made for any change request (sponsor or placement) are at the sole discretion of VIMA.